Alarm-Siren/arduino-kicad-library/README.md

 I really hope you've found this library useful.
 If you'd like to buy me a beer in thanks for the work I put into it, you can make a donation using the button below:

 [![paypal](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UX25HM4CZFFWW)

-## Library Setup
-To add this library to your KiCad Project, do the following steps:
-1. Copy the source files to the root of your KiCad project's folder.
-Make sure that the Arduino.pretty folder structure is preserved.
-2. In Schematic Editor go to "Preferences" -> "Manage Symbol Libraries..." menu option.
-3. In the Symbol Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
-4. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
-5. In the new line of the table, set Library Path to "${KIPRJMOD}\arduino.kicad_sym" on Windows or "${KIPRJMOD}/arduino.kicad_sym" on Linux/Mac, and ensure Plugin Type is "KiCad".
-6. Set Nickname to "Arduino_Library".
-You can leave the Options and Description fields blank.
-7. Close the Symbol Libraries dialogue and exit Schematic Editor.
-8. In PCB Editor go to "Preferences" -> "Manage Footprint Libraries..." menu option.
-9. In the Footprint Libraries dialogue that appears, switch to the "Project Specific Libraries" tab.
-10. Click "Add empty row to table" button (the button with a big cross in it, beneath the table).
-11. In the new line of the table, set Library Path to "${KIPRJMOD}\Arduino.pretty" on Windows or "${KIPRJMOD}/Arduino.pretty" on Linux/Mac, and ensure Plugin Type is "KiCad".
-12. Set Nickname to "Arduino_Library".
-You can leave the Options and Description fields blank.
-13. Close the Footprint Libraries dialogue and exit PCB Editor.
-14. All done: you are now ready to use these schematic components and footprints!

 ## A note about Power and Reset pins